-7.4 Limits on and Ceilings Applicable to Developer Fee
+6.8 Limits on and Ceilings Applicable to Developer Fee

-2024 QAP §IV.D.13 indicates the developer fees for New Construction projects may not exceed \$35,000 per unit, and Acquisition Rehab projects may not exceed 35% of rehab hard costs.
+This NOFA permits developers fees which differ from the requirements and limitations of the 2024 QAP, in which §IV.D.13 indicates the developer fees for New Construction projects may not exceed \$35,000 per unit, and Acquisition Rehab projects may not exceed 35% of rehab hard costs.
 The QAP also indicates that, "...there is no cap for projects utilizing tax-exempt bonds."
-Projects funded under this NOFA will be subject to these limitations; in addition, they will be subject to the cap applicable to 9% transactions, which does not permit a developer fee of greater than \$2,000,000.00 for projects located in Rural parishes and \$2,500,000 for projects located and the Metro parishes."
-See §9, Definitions for a list of Rural Parishes eligible for funding under this NOFA.
-All other eligible Parishes under this NOFA are Metro Parishes.
+Projects funded under this NOFA will be permitted developer fees subject to the following rules: